sishtiaq/RSE16/writeup.md

 The second Work session was meant to be about the more holistic aspects of work: how you work, what you like working on, what do you think of your career, how you got things done.
-In fact, the discussion was more wide ranging that than.
+In fact, the discussion was more wide ranging than that.

-For many RSEs in the session, they liked the fact that they chose their own projects, that they had autonomy.
-But many were concerned that the estimates they were making were very inadequate.
+For many RSEs in the session, they liked the fact that they had the autonomy to chose their own projects.
+But many were concerned that the work-item estimates they were making were very inadequate.
 They also realized that expectations of both themselves and the researchers ("enthusiastic clients" one person called them) needed to be managed, especially as there was a lot of missing knowledge of the software